sebalp1987/outlier_model/README.md

 * **Sebastián Mauricio Palacio** - [mailbox](sebastian.mauricio.palacio@zurich.com)

 ## License
-Z-FINDER is licensed under the terms of Zurich Insurance Lta, Spain.
+The Fraud Model is licensed under the terms of Zurich Insurance Lta, Spain.
 See the [LICENSE.md](LICENSE.md) file for details